nwinkler/create-junit-report/readme.md

 Creates a JUnit XML file based on the provided input parameters.

 Can be used to create a JUnit XML file from command line, e.g. from a shell script's results.
+This is great for continuous integration, in case you're running some test steps that don't provide their own JUnit-compatible reporter.

 ## Install